NFAcz/docker-peertube/README.md

 Now you can access your peertube instance via port 80.
 If you configure peertube with ssl, you will change the port from 80 to 443.

+## Tagged Version

+If you want to use this image in production, please conside to use the version tagged dockerimages. https://hub.docker.com/r/avhost/docker-peertube/tags/